scrapjs/audio-through-stream/process.md

 ## Questions

+* Why inputFormat/outputFormat, why not just options with format props?
+	* If user needs converting - let him convert buffer manually.
 * Should we use options object?
 	* + useful for throttle
 		* - throttle is better done by async callback expected
 	* + useful for sink
 		* - sink is detected from the type of the arguments in processing fn
 	* + useful to define [ouput] format, if connected to some other real nodes
+	* + ✔ natural convention `through what and how`
 * audio-through cannot be a sink in sense it cannot release data without user’s control.
 	* Otherwise, any node in-between(transformer), being disconnected, becomes a sink, non-regulated.
 * So, what format of process is better: 1 audioProcessEvent, 2 inputBuffer or 3 node-like style?
 	* 1 + it may contain various addiotional info like time of the event, so we should not guess on the environment
 	* 1 + it might be conventional with worker
 	* 1 - it is still not fully conventional, not with worker nor with node
+	* 1 - it is slow as object containing data is worse than just data
 	* 2 + it is simply obvious
 	* 2 - confusing convention (there are no such one)
 	* 3 + it is conventional, just a specific kind of a transform stream